-As of July 1, 2022, the LACDA will require that families conduct their annual reexamination online via the LACDA's online portal, referred to as the Yardi Rent Café Portal.
+Currently, as of July 1, 2022, the LACDA requires that families conduct their annual reexamination online via the LACDA's online portal, referred to as the Yardi Rent Café Portal (or online Tenant Portal).
+A one-year transition period was approved following the implementation of this policy.